Deco&Design

 4. Frame and glass - Evan's Coffee Table

-If you still feel that the previous projects were not challenging enough, I invite you to admire the creation of BrickerAndBeamand try a similar design for your space.
+If you still feel that the previous projects were not challenging enough, I invite you to admire the creation of BrickerAndBeam and try a similar project for your space.
 In theory it's simple: you need 12 pieces of wood and a piece of glass.
-In practice I recommend using laminated wood for the surfaces that hold the piece of glass, and tempered glass (the kind you install in showers) with a thickness that is correctly calculated for the opening you have in mind for your project.
+In practice, I recommend using laminated wood for the surfaces that hold the piece of glass, and tempered glass (the kind you install in showers) with a thickness that's calculated correctly for the opening you have in mind for your project.

 5. Rising Table - Robert Van Embricqs

-And for the finale I kept one of my favorite projects (mainly because I like complicated things with many moving parts and many points where something can go wrong), namely a coffee table from the series Rising Furniture (furniture obtained by folding and vertical translation)of the architect Robert Van Embricqs.
+And for the finale I saved one of my favorite projects (mainly because I like complicated things with lots of moving parts and lots of points where something can go wrong), namely a coffee table from the series Rising Furniture (furniture obtained by folding and vertical translation) of the architect Robert Van Embricqs.

-If you have any questions about the construction methods of the pieces shown, ask us in the comments area and we will be happy to answer you as soon as possible.
+If you have any questions about the construction methods of the featured pieces, ask us your questions in the comments area and we'll be happy to answer you as soon as possible.

 Good luck!